ELELAB/PDBminer/README.md

 * structure_rank: Index, the lower the value the seemingly better the model.
 * hugo_name: Gene name from the input.
 * uniprot_id: Uniprot id from the input.
-* uniprot_isoform: Uniprot isoform from the input or 1 if none given.
+* uniprot_isoform: Uniprot isoform from the input or empty if none given.
 * mutations: A list of input mutations, only visible in the filtered output.
 * cluster_id: If clusters are specified, the cluster will be visible in this column.
 * structure_id: Identifier of the PDB file or Alphafold Model.